ctools/ctools/doc/source/users/reference_manual/csphasecrv.rst

 --------

-This script computes spectra by performing a maximum likelihood fit using :doc:`ctlike` in a series of phase bins for pulsars.
+This script computes spectra by performing a maximum likelihood fit using :doc:`ctlike` in a series of phase bins for periodic sources.
+The input event list must have a ``PHASE`` column containing the phase values, that can be assigned using :doc:`ctphase`.
 The phase bins can be either specified in an ASCII file or as an interval divided into equally sized phase bins.
 The format of the ASCII file is one row per phase bin, each specifying the start of stop value of the phase bin, separated by a whitespace.
 The phase goes from 0.0 to 1.0.

-On output the script writes the fitting results into a FITS file.
-The script also produces one XML file per phase bin that contains the fitting results for that bin.
+The script writes the fit results into a FITS file.
+The script also produces one XML file per phase bin that contains the best-fit model for that bin.